Previously I showed a

 in Arc3.1 (i.e. using Racket’s interpretation of the

-interaction of continuations, dynamic-wind
+interaction of continuations, dynamic-wind, and

 parameters)... but naturally there may be some more subtle